 Best Essential Oils for Colds & Congestion

 Eucalyptus essential oil is rich in 1.8-cineol, also known as eucalyptol.
 This gives the oil more than just its distinctive, strong aroma.
-Eucalyptol also gives eucalyptus oil powerful expectorant, antimicrobial, anti-inflammatory properties.
+Eucalyptol also gives eucalyptus oil powerful expectorant, antimicrobial, and anti-inflammatory properties.

 This is one of many studies that found that cineole helped reduce many symptoms associated with colds and congestion including a runny nose, nasal obstruction, and headaches.

 When you inhale this strong aroma, the eucalyptol works to loosen mucus secretions and relax the muscles.
 This eases the congestion brought on by the cold and opens up the airways so you can breathe more easily.

 Eucalyptus oil is the active ingredient in many over-the-counter decongestant medications including chest rubs.
 You know that distinctive strong aroma that you get when you apply a chest rub for your cold?
 That is the aroma of eucalyptus.

 How to use eucalyptus essential oil for colds